gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Chunk.

 The first DTLS key context established for any SCTP association MUST use epoch 3.
-Next subsequent DTLS key context will use the next consecutive epoch value.
+Each subsequent DTLS key context will use the next consecutive epoch value.
 Following the DTLS 1.3 specification {{RFC9147}} the first DTLS record for each epoch will use sequence number 0.

-The replay window for the DTLS Sequence Number need to account for the concurrent transmission of packets on multiple paths in multihomed associations.
+The replay window for the DTLS Sequence Number needs to account for the concurrent transmission of packets on multiple paths in multihomed associations.
 In particular, this applies to packets containing HEARTBEAT chunks.
 The window size must be sufficiently large to accommodate these latency differences.

-Endpoints implementing DTLS Chunk MUST support DTLS records containing up to 2<sup>14</sup> (16384) bytes of plain text.
+Endpoints implementing DTLS chunk MUST support DTLS records containing up to 2<sup>14</sup> (16384) bytes of plain text.

 ## SCTP Considerations